Pax Americana on steroids

 This gives America new economic muscle to not only defend its position as the sole superpower of the planet but to even expand the lead it has now.
 America might be loathed by those clamoring for more state control but its attractiveness is undisputed making sure that a huge US-educated foreign population continues to spread to every country expanding their view of the world as well as their spirit.

 Real entrepreneurs need the freedom to function.
 This cannot be forced with government-induced and funded programs or in schools.
-It’s a flame that burns in each and every one of us and just waits for an opportunity to grow.
-And incidentally, it needs a breeding ground in order to grow.
+It’s a flame that burns in every one of us and just waits for an opportunity to grow.
+And incidentally, it needs a breeding ground to grow.
 This breeding ground is the economic pain from having to run for your shirt and at the same time having the opportunity to have it and keep it all if one wins the price.

 It’s not education, it’s not intelligent design.
 It’s just a wild, uncharted, unbending will to grab some of the limelight for oneself and to be free to do so.
 That’s what America is good at and that’s why they always come out on top.
 Something to think about here in Europe when we are asking ourselves who we want to come after next time.